godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 SceneTree.
 One should use parent-child relationships only in cases where nodes are effectively elements of their parents.
 Does removing the parent reasonably mean that one should also remove the children?
-If not, then it should have its own place in the hierachy as a sibling or some other relation.
+If not, then it should have its own place in the hierarchy as a sibling or some other relation.

 .. note::